Offshore Injury Lawyer | Maritime Lawyer | NO WIN NO FEE

 Read more

-Doyle Dennis LLP Vs. Centerline Logistic Corporation: Jones Act Seaman Lawsuit
+Doyle Dennis Avery LLP Vs. Centerline Logistic Corporation: Jones Act Seaman Lawsuit

-Drawing upon Doyle Dennis LLP’s years of successfully representing Jones Act seamen, crewmembers, and offshore workers, Doyle Dennis LLP recently filed suit against Centerline Logistic Corporation, which was formerly known as Harley Marine Gulf, LLC in Houston, Texas.
+Drawing upon Doyle Dennis Avery LLP’s years of successfully representing Jones Act seamen, crewmembers, and offshore workers, Doyle Dennis Avery LLP recently filed suit against Centerline Logistic Corporation, which was formerly known as Harley Marine Gulf, LLC in Houston, Texas.
 The case is now pending in the 281st District Court of Harris County, Texas.
-The suit arises under […]
+The suit […]

 Read more

-Doyle Dennis LLP Vs. Cooper Marine & Timberlands Corp: Alabama Maritime Injury
+Doyle Dennis Avery LLP Vs. Cooper Marine & Timberlands Corp: Alabama Maritime Injury

 Read more